shukii/readme/README.md

 ### 🌱 My Opportunities for Growth

-* Working on my communication style to be a bit less direct and more structured, at the correct amount of detail for the conversation
+* Working on my communication style to be a bit less direct and more structured, at the correct amount of detail for the conversation.
+Bringing people on the journey more.
 * Very keen to continue my leadership journey, and getting the most out of the people that I lead, being a multiplier, and removing blockers

 ### 🙃 Extra Quirks